Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

-# 🚀 Object Detection Using YOLOv11 — Step-by-Step Guide
+# 🚀 Object Detection Using YOLO — Step-by-Step Guide

 This guide walks you through integrating YOLO models with Tensorleap for object detection, covering simple usage, pretrained alternatives, and custom-trained models.